 Blame the Software.
 High-performing aesthetic clinic staff use systemic language to remove the personal pressure.
 Instead of saying, "I need to take your credit card to reserve this spot," the script changes to: "Our scheduling system requires a card on file to hold the provider's time.
 The card is not charged today, it is strictly to secure your appointment under our 24-hour cancellation guidelines."

 This script pivots the blame from the coordinator to the "system."
 It establishes the boundary while maintaining the premium, white-glove tone expected at a high-end medical spa.
-If a caller fiercely refuses to provide a card on file to book a consultation, the system is working perfectly.
-You have just successfully disqualified a high-risk, low-intent caller before they could burn an hour of your injector's time.
+If a caller fiercely refuses to provide a card on file to book a consultation, the system is doing its job.
+You have just identified a higher-risk, lower-intent caller before they reached the calendar before they could burn an hour of your injector's time.

 The Pre-Paid Deposit Strategy